kblomqvist/SublimeAVR/README.md

 - __c_std__ and __cpp_std__: C and C++ standard used when creating the project.
 These settings have affect to preprocessor define macros saved into `SublimeAVR.sublime-project` file.
 - __optimize__: Compiler optimization level.
 Has also affect to preprosessor define macros.
-- __path__: The project PATH environment variable will be prepended with this.
+- __path__: The project PATH environment variable will be prepended by this.

 ## Plug-in Dependencies